SimVascular/svZeroDSolver/paper/paper.md

 Simply specifying a `.json` dictionary of lumped-parameter "blocks" -- such as blood vessels, junctions between blood vessels, and boundary conditions (along with their associated parameters) -- allows the code to automatically assemble and solve the governing equations corresponding to the user-specified vascular model.
 In addition, the package includes Python and C++ interfaces to facilitate its use with other software packages.
 For example, it can be integrated into Python-based optimization and uncertainty quantification applications [@zanoni2024;@Lee2024;@richter2024bayesian;@menon2024personalizeduncertainty].
-It can also be interfaced with high-performance C++/Fortran software for high-fidelity cardiovascular flow simulations, where `svZeroDSolver` can conveniently provide lumped-parameter boundary conditions [@menon2023predictors;@menon2024personalized].
+It can also be interfaced with C++/Fortran software for high-fidelity cardiovascular flow simulations, where `svZeroDSolver` can conveniently provide physiological lumped-parameter boundary conditions [@menon2023predictors;@menon2024personalized].
-`svZeroDSolver` includes an application, called `svZeroDCalibrator`, to automatically calibrate parameters of a given zero-dimensional model to recapitulate hemodynamics at specific anatomical locations from independent measurements or high-fidelity simulations -- thus improving the accuracy of zero-dimensional models [@richter2024bayesian].
+`svZeroDSolver` includes an application, called `svZeroDCalibrator`, to automatically calibrate parameters of a given zero-dimensional model based independent hemodynamic measurements or high-fidelity simulations -- thus improving the accuracy of zero-dimensional models [@richter2024bayesian].
 It also includes graphical interfaces to interactively create lumped-parameter models for simulations, as well as to visualize the simulated anatomy and hemodynamics.

 # Statement of need

-The ability to non-invasively quantify patient-specific hemodynamics via computational simulations has been shown to improve patient outcomes and reduce invasive clinical procedures in large randomized clinical trials [@TAYLOR2023].
+Non-invasive quantification of patient-specific hemodynamics via computational simulations has improved patient outcomes and reduced invasive clinical procedures in large randomized clinical trials [@TAYLOR2023].
 Computational modeling is also a promising tool for non-invasive and personalized optimization of clinical treatments and surgery [@Marsden2014].

-Previous work has used a variety of techniques to model cardiovascular blood flow, all of which can be broadly categorized based on their level of fidelity.
+Previous work has used several techniques to model cardiovascular blood flow, all of which can be broadly categorized based on their level of fidelity.
 High-fidelity models generally involve simulations of the full three-dimensional flow-field within anatomical regions of interest [@menon2024cardiovascular;@Updegrove2017].
-While these are the most accurate and informative, they are computationally expensive (each simulation can take several hours or days on hundreds of CPU cores) and therefore not feasible for use within typical clinical settings or for applications, such as optimization, which often require thousands of evaluations.
+While these are the most accurate and informative, they are computationally expensive (each simulation can take several hours or days on hundreds of CPU cores) and therefore not practical in typical clinical settings or for applications, such as optimization and uncertainty quantification, which often require thousands of model evaluations.
 On the other end of the spectrum, lumped-parameter or zero-dimensional models provide information about bulk hemodynamics, such as flow rate and pressure, at specific anatomical regions of interest.
-While these models are not spatially-resolved, they are very valuable in applications that require near real-time quantification of bulk hemodynamics, as well as applications that rely on thousands of repeated model evaluations, such as optimization and uncertainty quantification [@zanoni2024;@Lee2024;@richter2024bayesian;@menon2024personalizeduncertainty].
+While these models are not spatially-resolved, they are valuable in applications which require near real-time quantification of bulk hemodynamics, as well as those that rely on thousands of repeated model evaluations [@zanoni2024;@Lee2024;@richter2024bayesian;@menon2024personalizeduncertainty].
-They are also used in conjunction with high-fidelity simulations where lumped-parameter models are used as boundary conditions [@menon2023predictors;@menon2024personalized].
+They are also commonly used in conjunction with high-fidelity simulations where lumped-parameter models are used as physiological boundary conditions [@menon2023predictors;@menon2024personalized].

 `svZeroDSolver`, which is a part of the `SimVascular` open-source project, is a new open-source software package that enables fast evaluation of zero-dimensional hemodynamics.
 One major challenge in zero-dimensional modeling that `svZeroDSolver` addresses is that different clinical applications (and individual clinical cases within the same application) often require unique anatomical arrangements of blood vessels, heart valves, etc. Moreover, distinct anatomical configurations are governed by a distinct set of governing equations.